l1va/gofins/README.md

 Ideas were taken from https://github.com/hiroeorz/omron-fins-go and https://github.com/patrick--/node-omron-fins

 Library was tested with Omron PLC NJ501-1300.
+Mean time of the cycle request-response is 4ms.

+Feel free to ask questions, raise issues and make pull requests!

 <b>PS.</b>Build is ok but Travis is failing to run tests with go 1.10
 (with earlier go versions tests are passed too):